-Essential oils may help to reduce toxicity by promoting the detoxification of your home and body.
-These days, we are all inhaling and ingesting a number of chemicals and environmental toxins that can be dangerous for our health.
-Some work as mild diuretics, thereby increasing urine production and improving detoxification.
-And some oils aid digestion and promote the detoxification of toxins that buildup in the body.
-(18)
+Essential oils may help reduce toxicity by promoting the detoxification of your home and body.
+These days, we all inhale and ingest a number of chemicals and environmental toxins that can be dangerous for the heart, brain and overall health.

-Oils that help to promote internal detoxification include lemon, grapefruit, parsley, funnel, lemongrass, peppermint and ginger.
+Oils that help to promote internal detoxification include lemon, grapefruit, fennel, lemongrass and ginger.

-Using detoxifying oils can help your body to flush out these toxins and it can clean the air of your home, too.
+Using detoxifying oils can help flush out these toxins and clean the air of your home, too.
 In fact, unlike most home cleaning products that are loaded with chemicals, essential oils can naturally clean your home by destroying harmful pathogens and pollutants.

-The best oils for reducing toxicity in your home or place of work include grapefruit, orange, lemon, lemongrass, eucalyptus, cinnamon, peppermint and tea tree.
+The best oils for reducing toxicity in your home or place of work include grapefruit, orange, lemon, lemongrass, eucalyptus and cinnamon.

 10. Relieve Headaches and Migraines

-Essential oils may work as natural headache and migraine relievers because they effectively treat the trigger, addressing the root of the problem instead of masking it, like painkillers do.
+Essential oils may work as natural headache and migraine relievers because they effectively treat the trigger, addressing the root of the problem instead of masking it.
 Essential oils for headaches provide pain relief, improve circulation and reduce stress, which can be a major cause of both headaches and migraines.

-A placebo-controlled clinical trial conducted in 2012 evaluated the efficacy of inhaling lavender oil for the treatment of migraine headaches.
-Forty-seven patients with migraines were divided into two groups — one that inhaled lavender oil for 15 minutes and one that used a color and odorless liquid.
+A placebo-controlled, clinical trial conducted in 2012 evaluated the efficacy of inhaling lavender oil for the treatment of migraine headaches.
+Forty-seven patients with migraines were divided into two groups — one that inhaled lavender for 15 minutes and one that used a color and odorless liquid.

-Aside from lavender, some other oils that can help to relieve headache pain include peppermint, which has a cooling effect and stimulates blood flow, eucalyptus, which relieves sinus pressure by opening the nasal airways, and rosemary, which reduces inflammation, promotes circulation and has a calming effect.
+Aside from lavender, some other oils that can help relieve headache pain include peppermint, which has a cooling effect and stimulates blood flow; eucalyptus, which relieves sinus pressure by opening the nasal airways; and rosemary, which reduces inflammation, promotes circulation and has a calming effect.

 11. Promote Restful Sleep

-Another recent study, this one published in Nursing in Critical Care, investigated the effects of lavender oil on sleep quality among patients in the coronary intensive care unit (ICU).
-Sixty patients participated in the study and they were divided into the intervention group or the control group.
+Another study, this one published in Nursing in Critical Care, investigated the effects of lavender oil on sleep quality among patients in the coronary intensive care unit.
+Sixty patients participated in the study, and they were divided into the intervention group or the control group.

-The intervention group inhaled lavender oil for 15 days and researchers found that they showed significantly significant differences in their sleep quality compared to the control group that received no form of therapy.
+The intervention group inhaled lavender oil for 15 days, and researchers found that those participants showed significantly significant differences in their sleep quality compared to the control group that received no form of therapy.
 Researchers pointed out that lavender oil is a non-invasive, inexpensive and easily applicable intervention for hospital patients who are having trouble sleeping and experiencing anxiety.
-(21)

 Top 15 Essential Oils

 Each and every essential oil contains compounds with unique healing and therapeutic benefits.
-Here are some of the most popular essential oils and how to use them.
+Here are some of the most popular essential oils and their top benefits:

-2. Cypress: Improves circulation, reduces varicose veins, lifts confidence and can help heal broken bones.
-(23)
+- Cypress: Cypress essential oil has been shown to improve circulation, reduce varicose veins, lift confidence and can help heal broken bones.

-6. Grapefruit: Supports metabolism and cellulite reduction.
-Mix with coconut oil and rub on areas of cellulite or take a few drops internally with water.
-(29)
+- Grapefruit: Grapefruit has been found to support metabolism in animal studies and help with cellulite reduction.
+Mix it with coconut oil and rub on areas of cellulite, or take a few drops internally with water.

-7. Lavender: Helps with relaxation, improves mood and heals burns and cuts.
-(30)
+- Lavender: This popular oil helps with relaxation, improves mood, and help with the healing of burns and cuts.

-8. Lemon: Great to use in homemade cleaning products as a natural antibacterial tool.
+- Lemon: Lemon essential oil is great to use in homemade cleaning products as a natural antibacterial tool.

-9. Myrrh: Natural antiseptic and may prevent or reduce infections and reduce inflammation of skin cells.
-(31)
+- Myrrh: Myrrh works as a natural antiseptic, and it may prevent or reduce infections and reduce inflammation of skin cells.

-12. Rose: Incredible for reducing skin inflammation and great for creating glowing skin.
-(36) Add a few drops to your facial moisturizer.
-Also, this is one of the most valued essential oils in the world at $1000+ for 15ml.
+- Rose: Rose oil can reduce skin inflammation, and it’s great for creating glowing skin.
+Add a few drops to your facial moisturizer.

 Ready to let essential oils guide you back to health?
 Here are the four most common ways these healing oils are used today:

-Essential oils have a very small size and of the chemical weight of less than 1000m (m = weight of molecule).
-According to scientific testing, any substance with a molecular weight below 1000m should be absorbed by the skin.
+Essential oils have a very small size and a chemical weight of less than 1,000m (m = weight of molecule).
+According to scientific testing, any substance with a molecular weight below 1,000m should be absorbed by the skin.

-This means that essential oils are able to penetrate the skin and pass into the bloodstream and into different areas of the body for internal therapeutic benefits.
+This means that they are able to penetrate the skin and pass into the bloodstream and into different areas for internal therapeutic benefits.

 There is great evidence that essential oils are absorbed into the bloodstream when inhaled.
 The large amount of blood vessels in the lungs absorb the oils and then circulate them throughout the body.

-Using a diffuser can help you experience the benefits of essential oils.
-You can diffuse lavender to reduce stress, melaleuca to cleanse the air, wild orange to improve mood, frankincense for spiritual enlightenment and peppermint to improve focus and energy.
+Using a diffuser can help you experience the perks of these plant extractions.
+You can diffuse bergamot to reduce stress, melaleuca to cleanse the air, wild orange to improve mood, frankincense for spiritual enlightenment, and spearmint to improve focus and energy.

-Essential oils can be used as a powerful form of medicine but it should be remembered that again, essential oils are powerful.
-Most essential oils are safe for internal use but a little bit goes a long way.
-Usually 1–3 drops is plenty mixed with water.
+Essential oils can be used as a powerful form of medicine, but remember, essential oils are powerful.
+Most essential oils are safe for internal use, but a little bit goes a long way.
+Usually one to three drops are plenty mixed with water.

-Oils like peppermint, lemon and frankincense have great internal benefits and can be taken with water.
-Other essential oils like clove and oregano need to be diluted and shouldn’t be taken internally for more than 1 week.
+Oils like lemon and frankincense have great internal benefits and can be taken with water.
+Other essential oils like clove and oregano need to be diluted and shouldn’t be taken internally for more than a week.

 4. Personal Care

-Today, the fastest way essential oils are being used is by making homemade DIY personal care products.
+Today, essential oils are used often to make homemade DIY personal care products.
 This is an excellent away to take advantage of essential oils to improve your beauty, home and long-term health.

-Some essential oils uses and DIY recipes call for carrier oils, all of which can be read about on our site (each post discuss how each oil can be used).
+Some essential oils uses and DIY recipes call for carrier oils.
 Combining carrier oils with organic essential oils is often called “blends.”

-Essential oils are extremely small so they can pass through the skin and into the body quickly.
-But if you want to keep the oils on your skin and dilute them to create more gentleness on the skin you can combine them with carrier oils.
+Essential oils are extremely small so they can pass through the skin and into the bloodstream quickly.
+If you want to keep the oils on your skin and dilute them to create more gentleness on the skin, you can combine them with carrier oils.

 These larger oils that come from the fatty part of the plant can increase the length of time the essential oils stay on your skin and also prolong the aromatherapy effects.

-Some people mistakenly think using carrier oils reduces the effectiveness of the oil but really it can be the opposite.
+Some people mistakenly think using carrier oils reduces the effectiveness of the oil, but really it can do the opposite.
 Dilution increases the surface area of absorption and with certain oils can prevent sensitivities.